Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-The average auto insurance rates for a Honda Civic are $1,512 annually for full coverage.
-Comprehensive insurance costs an estimated $256, collision costs $626, and liability costs around $450.
-Buying just liability costs as low as $518 a year, with insurance for high-risk drivers costing $3,316 or more.
-Teens cost the most to insure at $5,808 a year or more.
+Average insurance rates for a Honda Civic are $1,512 a year for full coverage.
+Comprehensive insurance costs approximately $256 each year, collision costs $626, and liability coverage costs around $450.
+Liability-only coverage costs as low as $518 a year, with high-risk coverage costing $3,316 or more.
+Teens receive the highest rates at $5,808 a year or more.

 Average premium for full coverage: $1,512

-Prices are based on $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and for different Civic trim levels.
+Price estimates include $500 physical damage deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Rates are averaged for all states and Civic models.

-Where you live can make a big difference on insurance rates.
-More rural locations are shown to have fewer accident claims than cities with more traffic congestion.
+Where you live has a large influence on car insurance rates.
+Rural locations tend to have a lower frequency of accident claims than cities with more traffic congestion.

 Use the form below to get customized rates for your location.